-The sections included here are to be administered at the end of the agricultural year, which is typically during the post-harvest visit of the main season, with a reference period of 12 months.
-However, to reduce recall biases, some specific questions are administered with a reference period less than 12 months.
-Table 6 below presents the section and corresponding levels of data collection of the 12-month reference periods.
+The sections included here are to be administered at the end of the agricultural year, which is typically during the post-harvest visit of the main season, with a reference period of 12 months (ie., the past 12 months for livestock, aquaculture and forestry; the reference agricultural year for permanent crops).
+However, to reduce recall biases, some specific questions are administered with a shorter reference period.14 Table 6 below presents the sections and corresponding levels of data collection of the 12-month reference periods.